 The second one is the management of users, which is defined in FMT_MTD.1 "Management of User Attributes" and FMT_REV.1 "Revocation of User Attributes".
 Since passwords are used for authentication the management of this authentication data is also required in FMT_MTD.1 "Management of Authentication Data".
-Management of the audit subsystem is expressed by the requirements for the management of the audit trail (FMT_MTD.1 "Management of the Audit Events").
+Management of the audit subsystem is expressed by the requirements for the management of the audit trail (FMT_MTD.1 "Management of the Audit Trail") and the management of the audit events (FMT_MTD.1 "Management of the Audit Events").
 Audit trail management is supported by the requirements for the audit review (FAU_SAR.1, FAU_SAR.2 and FAU_SAR.3) as well as the requirements for the protection of the audit trail (FAU_STG.1, FAU_STG.3 and FAU_STG.4).
 Management of the audit events is supported by the ability to select the events to be audited (FAU_SEL.1).
 In addition the TOE supports two roles (administrative user and normal user) which is expressed by FMT_SMR.1

 Security management also comprises the management of a reliable time stamps.
 Such time stamps are essential for correct time information within audit records.
-Times stamps are addressed by FPT STM.1.
+Times stamps are addressed by FPT_STM.1.